AlHamedMohammed/GestionTrasnport/README.md

 python app.py
 ```

-The application will be available at: http://localhost:5000
+The application will be available at: [http://localhost:5000](http://localhost:5000)

+---

 ### 3. Development Workflow

-- Make your code changes in your preferred editor
+- Make your code changes in your preferred editor.
-- The Flask development server will automatically reload when you save changes
+- The Flask development server will automatically reload when you save changes.
-- View the changes in your web browser at http://localhost:5000
+- View the changes in your web browser at [http://localhost:5000](http://localhost:5000).
-- Check the terminal for any error messages or logs
+- Check the terminal for any error messages or logs.

+---

 ### 4. Installing New Dependencies